fletchel/DL2-CALM/blogpost.md

 </p>

-Shown in Figure 6, we see the effect of a change in sample size on on the exit layer in relation to delta.
+Shown in Figure 6, we see the effect of a change in sample size on the exit layer in relation to delta.
-We see that with larger samples the model exists with lower values of delta, this as we would expect.
+We see that with larger samples, the model exists with lower values of delta, which is what we would expect.

 <p align="center">
   <img src="./plots/calibration/delta_exit_layer_samples_sizes_risk.png">
   <br>
   <em>Figure 6: Effects of sample size on calibration with respect to the exit layer (risk) </em>
 </p>

 # Conclusion